On the Dimension of AG Trace Codes: Introduction

 \section{Introduction}

-Many good error correcting codes over a finite field $\ff_q$ can be constructed from another existing code using the trace map.
-More commonly, Delsarte's Theorem is used to describe subfield subcodes as the dual of trace codes \cite{DELSARTE75}.
-BCH-codes, classical Goppa codes and their generalizations, and alternant codes all can be realized as the dual of trace codes.
-An important parameter of error correcting codes is the dimension.
+Many good error correcting codes over a finite field can be constructed from other codes using the trace map.
+More generally, given a code $C$ over a finite field $\mathbb{F}$, one can construct a subfield subcode by restriction (e.g. in the coordinates) to a subfield of $\mathbb{F}$, and Katsman and Tsfasman \cite{KT} prove that one can often obtain better parameters than trivial bounds guarantee.
+Precise lower bounds on the dimension of subfield subcodes have been given in, e.g., \cite{KT}, \cite{WIRTZ}, and \cite{STICHT90}.
+Delsarte's Theorem \cite{DELSARTE75} is used to describe subfield subcodes as trace codes and BCH-codes, classical and generalized Goppa codes, and alternant codes all can be realized as the dual of trace codes.

-Algebraic-geometric (AG) codes over $\ff_{q^m}$ arise from the evaluation of the elements of an $\ff_{q^m}$-vector space of functions in a set of $\ff_{q^m}$ rational points on a curve $X$ defined over $\ff_{q^m}$.
-We shall consider trace codes over $\ff_q$ obtained from algebraic-geometric codes over $\ff_{q^m}$ by taking the trace from $\ff_{q^m}$ to $\ff_q$.
-Under a mild condition, the dimension of an AG code can be easily determined via the Riemann-Roch theorem.
-However, the dimension of an AG {\bf trace} code is generally quite complicated to determine.
-For instance, the dimension of the classical Goppa codes is already not known in general.
-A partial general result of Van Der Vlugt gives the dimension formula for certain $p$-ary AG trace codes, when the ground field is the prime field of $p$ elements.
-In fact, most of the deeper properties on AG trace codes seem to restrict to the case when the ground field is the prime field of $p$ elements, see \cite{STICHT93} for an exposition.
+Algebraic-geometric (AG) codes arise from the evaluation of the elements of an $\ff_{q^m}$-vector space of functions in a set of $\ff_{q^m}$ rational points on a curve $X$.
+We shall consider trace codes associated to algebraic-geometric codes.
+Conditions will be derived where one can determine the exact dimension of such codes.
+A key ingredient in the present work, as in \cite{HMO} and \cite{VERON} for certain classes of codes, is to understand the kernel of the trace map.
+Our use of Bombieri's estimate, following \cite{VLUGT91}, and consideration of a more general class of codes differs from the methods and setting of \cite{HMO} and \cite{VERON}.

-The aim of this paper is to extend Van Der Vlugt's results from $p$-ary trace codes to $q$-ary trace codes, that is, we allow the ground field to be any finite field of $q$ elements.
-Significant modifications of his proof are needed to accommodate the more generalized trace in the execution of Bombieri's estimate for exponential sums \cite{BOMBIERI66}.
-Our main new idea is the proof of Lemma \ref{bombcond}, which is clear if $q=p$ but non-trivial for a general prime power $q$.
-It is possible that our new technique to handle the general trace can be useful to study other deeper properties of AG trace codes.
+The main result, Theorem \ref{main}, is an extension of results that appear in \cite{VLUGT91}.
+The original bound only applied for trace maps from the original field to the prime field.
+We modify this to include trace maps to intermediate fields.
+Significant modifications of the original proof are needed to accommodate the more generalized trace in the execution of Bombieri's estimate for exponential sums.\cite{BOMBIERI66}.
+The primary modification is summarised in Lemma \ref{bombcond}.